Microporous insulation sheets

-Elmelin specialise in innovative microporous high temperature insulation materials, designed to give superior performance in all conditions.
+At Elmelin, we specialise in innovative microporous insulation and high temperature insulation materials that offer exceptional performance in all conditions.

 How microporous high temperature insulation works